footworkjs/footwork-documentation/docs/getting-started.md

 ## Starting The Application

-There are two primary ways to kick-off a Footwork application:
+Once all of your application code has been loaded and you have performed any configuration and registration of components/viewModels/etc, as well as any other startup logic - you will want to start your application.
+There are two primary ways to accomplish that:

 * `fw.start`

     Using this method you can simply tell Footwork to start processing the DOM.
-Instation of your application then depends on the declarative [viewModels](viewModel-creation.md), [dataModels](dataModel-creation.md), [routers](router-creation.md), [components](component-basics.md), etc that you define in the view.
+Instantiation of your application then depends on the declarative [viewModels](viewModel-usage.md), [dataModels](dataModel-usage.md), [routers](router-usage.md), [components](component-custom-elements.md), etc that you define in the view.

     ```javascript
     fw.start();